In this FDD Talk post, you’ll learn the following:

 - Net Change: +1

-- The following financial performance representation includes the following data: (i) Gross Sales data for the years 2016 and 2017 for both corporate and franchised outlets; (ii) EBITDA data for the corporate outlets for the year 2017.
+- The following financial performance representation includes the following data: (i) Gross Sales data for the years 2017 and 2018 for both corporate and franchised outlets; (ii) EBITDA data for the year 2018 for both corporate and franchised outlets.

 - The financial performance figures are based on the historical results from the Dogtopia businesses described below.